1. definition and interpretation

 – SMS may be also be used to contact Customers directly using the customer data available.
 This at the discretion of a Partner.
 Slerp may enable the facilitation of SMS’s to be sent at a cost per message sent.
 Slerp reserves the right to amend such charges on an ongoing basis.

 – Carrier Fees are calculated based on vehicle type and distance from Selected Carriers and are passed on upon Delivery Acceptance of an order.
 Carrier fees will be deducted from the purchase charge at the point of transaction.
-Any subsidised costs or discounts from the Carrier Fees will be paid by the Partner.
-Cancelled and refunded orders may still incur Carrier Fees if a Selected Carrier has assigned and sent a driver.
+Any subsidised costs or discounts from the Carrier Fees will be paid by the Partner and captured at the point of transaction.
+Cancelled and refunded orders may still incur Carrier Fees or charges if a courier is assigned.
+Each Carrier has separate Service Level Agreements.
 Slerp and Selected Carriers reserves the right to review such fees on an ongoing basis.

 – Additional Carrier Fees may apply from prices charged in the Online Store, i.e. additional waiting fees.
-Any additional Carrier Fees will be passed on to the Partner and reconciled within the reconciled Statement for the period.
+Any additional Carrier Fees will be passed on to the Partne.
 If the Carrier Fee is greater than the cost of an order, Slerp reserves the right to charge the payment method on file for the difference between the Carrier Fee and the order, in accordance with the payment terms (including any payment processing fees) as set out in the Pricing Plan.

 – Re-booking Carrier Fees may apply in instances where an order needs to be re-processed or returned to Store.

 – Carrier refunds may be applicable where the Selected Carrier is at fault.
-Such refunds (or coupons) must be authorised by the Selected Carrier and will be credited within the reconciled Statement for the period when resolved.
+Such refunds (or coupons) must be authorised by the Selected Carrier and will be credited when resolved.
 The Partner is responsible for communicating directly with the Selected Carrier to obtain such refunds or coupons.